-Most of the Bank's SME lending takes the form of secured loans and overdraft accounts to which predetermined credit limits apply.
+Most of the Bank's SME lending takes the form of secured loans and overdraft accounts with pre-agreed and approved credit limits.

-The Bank also assists its SME customers on their financial business planning, taking into account their banking activity, financial performance ratios and prospects.
+The Bank also assists its SME customers on their financial business planning, taking into account their banking activity, financial performance ratios and prospects both on a one-to-one basis and as a group.
 The Bank participates in initiatives to encourage lending to SMEs and was the first bank in Cyprus to partner with national and supra-national organisations to provide financing to SMEs, such as the European Investment Fund, the European Investment Bank ("EIB") and the Cyprus Entrepreneurship Fund.